Maggie McNamara: Personal life

 In March 1951, McNamara married actor and director David Swift.
 The couple had no children and later divorced (Swift remarried in 1957).
 McNamara never remarried.
 After her divorce, she had a relationship with screenwriter Walter Bernstein.

 Later years and death

 After her last onscreen role in 1964, McNamara fell out of public view.
-For the remaining 15 years of her life, she worked temp jobs as a typist to support herself.
+For the remaining 15 years of her life, she worked temporary jobs as a typist to support herself.
 Her obituary noted she had been writing scripts, including one titled The Mighty Dandelion, which had been purchased by a production company at the time of her death.

 On February 18, 1978, McNamara was found dead on the couch of her apartment in New York City.
-She had deliberately taken an overdose of sleeping pills and tranquilizers, and left a suicide note on her piano.
+She had deliberately taken an overdose of sleeping pills and tranquilizers and left a suicide note on her piano.
 According to police reports, she had a history of mental illness, and friends reported that she had suffered from severe depression.

-She is interred in Saint Charles Cemetery in Farmingdale, New York.
+McNamara is interred in Saint Charles Cemetery in Farmingdale, New York.